When Was Billiards Invented? Exploring the Sport’s Rich History – Blatt Billiards

 • John M. Brunswick started building billiard tables in his machine shop in 1845, becoming a force in the industry.

-The History of Pool
+The History of Pool and Billiards

 antique billiard table with balls

 The point of the game was similar to that of croquet, with obstacles and a “goal” through which the ball must be directed.
-However, the mallet made taking shots off the cushion difficult, and people started using the handle end for those tougher shots.
-By the end of the 1600s, the popularity of using the handle of the mallet had grown, and the concept of the cue began to take shape.
+However, the mallet made taking shots off the cushion difficult.
+So, people started using the handle end for those tougher shots.

 Over the next 100 years, the game spread dramatically, becoming the standard pastime in the cafés on the streets of Paris.
 By then it was played by many upper class citizens, rather than just the nobility.

-Slowly, the idea of pockets or holes was introduced, but not as a goal—they were called hazards, just like in golf, and were to be avoided.
+Slowly, the idea of pockets or holes was introduced, but not as a goal.
+They were called hazards, just like in golf, and were to be avoided.
 As the other obstacles were slowly removed and the game was refined, the pockets eventually became the target.

 The Introduction of Industry